 |Wind Cave National Park||Tom Farrell/Beth Burkhart (former collaborator)|

-The National Fish and Wildlife Foundation is gratefully acknowledged for their generous financial support that allowed us to complete the database on the grasses of the region that was the foundation for the remainder of the work.
+The National Fish and Wildlife Foundation is gratefully acknowledged for its generous financial support that allowed us to complete the database on the grasses of the region that was the foundation for the remainder of the work.

 We are eager to acknowledge the National Science Foundation for their support through grant number 50545102 and 0847960 for herbarium renovation and the bulk of the databasing project.